leermakers/Namics/README.md

 	Clamping (constrained at both ends)
 	beta constraint (extra constraint to e.g. fix the position of an interface).
 Boundery conditions
-	In 1 gradient calculations the surface bc is implemented In 2 and 3 gradient systems the surface is to be placed inside the box.
+	In 1 and 2 gradient calculations the surface bc is implemented In  3 gradient systems the surface is to be placed inside the box.
 		The idea is that this will fix the 'image'-charges problem.
 		Gradients of electrostatic potential inside solid phase can be studies by using a sufficiently thick solid phase in the system.
-	Freedom of molecule can be set to 'fill-range' (when it is pinned to surface layer) to prevent the solvent to penetrate the surface layer.
+	Freedom of molecule can be set to 'fill-range' (when it is pinned to surface layer) second order in one-gradient systems works for all grit refinement values to prevent the solvent to penetrate the surface layer.
 Output
 	Density profiles
 	Free energy